open-edge-insights/eii-azure-bridge/README.md

 For testing purposes, your development system can serve to do the actions detailed above, as well as being the device you use for your single-node deployment.
-This should not be done in a production environment, but it can be helpful when familiarizing yourself with the EII Azure Bridge.
+This should not be done in a production environment, but it can be helpful when familiarizing yourself with the Azure Bridge.

 First, setup your system for building EII.
 To do this, follow the instructions detailed in the main EII README and the EII User Guide.
-At the end, you should have installed Docker, Docker Compose, and other EII Python dependencies for the EII Builder script in the `../build/` directory.
+At the end, you should have installed Docker, Docker Compose, and other EII Python dependencies for the Builder script in the `../build/` directory.

 Once this is completed, install the required components to user the Azure CLI and development tools.
 The script `./tools/install-dev-tools.sh` automates this